 The range for director disqualification is 2-15 years.
 Within this period, there are three distinct categories depending on the misconduct.
 We have successfully advised 100's directors since 2002, either getting claims dropped completely or having periods reduced substantially.
 Let us help you too.

-Director Disqualification has three distinct bands:
+Director disqualification has three distinct bands:

-This conduct is the most serious and generally relates to fraudulent or otherwise serious (sometimes criminal) behaviour.
+- the highest category of 11-15 years – this conduct is the most serious and generally relates to fraudulent or otherwise serious (sometimes criminal) behaviour.

 Please contact one of our experienced director disqualification solicitors now for your confidential consultation.
 At Francis Wilks & Jones, we have all director disqualification experience needed to deal with any type of director disqualification problem.
 Alternatively, look at our website and the many different director disqualification examples of cases where we have successfully helped our clients.